Ahmad-A0/Edulink-API/docs/classes/Edulink_Raw.md

 ▸ **Status**(): `Promise`<[`Edulink_Status`](../modules/Edulink_Raw_Response_Types.md#edulink_status)\>

-Returns the current status of the user signed in as well as info about the user's upcoming whereabouts, see [Edulink_Status](../modules/Edulink_Raw_Response_Types.md#edulink_status)
+Returns the current status of the user sign in as well as info about the user's upcoming whereabouts, see [Edulink_Status](../modules/Edulink_Raw_Response_Types.md#edulink_status)

 #### Returns